December 07, 2022

 Biometric authentication is better than passwords, 2FA, and non-FIDO MFA.

-Biometric scanners can be used to secure physical entry points.
+Biometric authentication scanners can be used to secure physical entry points.
 Governments around the world already use fingerprint and retina scanners at airport gates and national borders.
 Private companies protect sensitive information with restricted biomarker floor and room access.
-But what has driven widespread acceptance of biometric technology has been its integration into smartphones, tablets, and laptops—any digital device with a user interface (UI).
+But what has driven widespread acceptance of biometric authentication technology has been its integration into smartphones, tablets, and laptops—any digital device with a user interface (UI).

 Biology-based authentication is catching on because it’s sleek, efficient, and secure, and the barriers around it have disappeared.
-Biometric readers grant access in one single step without memory work (passwords) or retrieval (2FA/MFA).
+Biometric authentication readers grant access in one single step without memory work (passwords) or retrieval (2FA/MFA).

 And that sounds good to security companies, eCommerce sites, corporations, and to the average Joe.